Motion made, and Question proposed,

 Why were patients discharged from hospital and transferred into the hands of social care without a test?
 And why still today, when we know that all staff and residents should be tested, are the Government promising to deliver that testing only by 6 June, a month away?
 This is not swift action.
 In many ways it looks like utter negligence.

 Today is International Nurses Day and many will light a candle or shine a light from their windows at 8.30 pm to thank and pay tribute to every nurse.
-We will remember them and every health and care worker who has paid the ultimate sacrifice to this horrific disease.
+We will remember them and every health and care worker who has made the ultimate sacrifice to this horrific disease.
 Our NHS staff and care staff, many of whom are exhausted and fearing burn-out, need more than Thursday evening clapping.
 They need our full support, safe staffing ratios, PPE and decent fair pay.
 They have been asked to give so much.
 They too often get so little in return.
 We hope that they are recognised for their true worth at the end of all this.

 Coronavirus presents the most serious public health emergency that our nation has faced for a generation.
-I thank Members for the many contributions made in this debate, which have showed vividly the impact that the pandemic has had on our constituents and our country as a whole.
+I thank Members for the many contributions made in this debate, which have shown vividly the impact that the pandemic has had on our constituents and our country as a whole.
 Today, on the international day of the nurse and as a former nurse myself, I echo the sentiments of Members and express my gratitude for the crucial work and commitment to duty shown by our nurses everywhere in all that they are doing to care for others at this important time.

-With regard to the devolved Administrations, we have taken a four-nation approach and have worked closely with the devolved Administrations every step of the way, but, as the Prime Minister set out, part of that four-nation approach will be acknowledging that the virus may be spreading at different speeds in different parts of the UK.
+With regard to the devolved Administrations, we have taken a four-nation approach and have worked closely with those Administrations every step of the way, but, as the Prime Minister set out, part of that four-nation approach will be acknowledging that the virus may be spreading at different speeds in different parts of the UK.
 I assure the House that at all times we will be guided by the science, which the hon.
 Member for Leicester South (Jonathan Ashworth) has himself just mentioned.

 On the science, my right hon.
 Friend the Member for Chingford and Woodford Green (Sir Iain Duncan Smith) queried the 2-metre distancing rule.
 Modelling data supports the view that large droplets expelled during breathing and talking, which are the main droplets associated with respiratory viruses, in the main drop to the ground within a 2-metre radius of a person.
 The distribution of droplets is influenced by a very large number of factors, including humidity, temperature, ventilation, velocity, size and composition of the droplets.
 There is general agreement that large droplets are unlikely to spread beyond 2 metres.